-During the pandemic, All Guild Monthly meetings will be held on-line, via Zoom.
-A few days before each meeting, guild members will be sent an invitation to the Zoom meeting with a link to use to join.
-Both the Thursday and Saturday Zoom meetings will open at 9:45am and begin at 10:00am to allow time for everyone to join.
+As the pandemic ends, All Guild Monthly meetings may be held in person or on-line, via Zoom.
+Some meetings will be “hybrid” meetings, with both in person and Zoom availability.
+Information about each meeting can be found in the events calendar.
+A few days before each Zoom meeting, guild members will be sent an invitation with a link to use to join.
+Both the Thursday and Saturday Zoom meetings will open at 9:30am and begin at 9:45 am to allow time for everyone to join.
 Click here for a link that explains how to join a Zoom meeting.

-We also meet, usually the last Saturday of the month, 10:00-2:00, in member’s homes.
+We also meet, typically the last Saturday of the month, 10:00-2:00, in member’s homes.
 These meetings usually involve some sort of hands-on project.
 Bring something for “Show & Tell” and a potluck lunch.

 Occasional workshops may or may not coincide with regular guild meetings, but are usually held on weekends.